yihui/yihui.org/content/animation/example/cv-nfeaturesLDA.md

 <video controls loop autoplay><source src="/figures/animation/example/cv-nfeaturesLDA/demo-a.mp4" /><p>plot of chunk demo-a</p></video>

-'This animation provides an illustration of the process of finding out the optimum number of variables using k-fold cross-validation in a linear discriminant analysis (LDA).'),
+This animation provides an illustration of the process of finding out the optimum number of variables using k-fold cross-validation in a linear discriminant analysis (LDA).